Looking to monitor for performance regressions in your app? Or maybe just want to understand your app's baseline performance for your users?

 - The time mabl took to find an element or complete a click/hover/drag-and-drop

-Cumulative speed index only includes:
+Cumulative app load time only includes:

 - The time your app took to load for each step - even for steps that do not fully re-render the app